Indiana Hoosiers

-The Indiana Hoosiers are the intercollegiate sports teams and players of Indiana University Bloomington, nicknamed Hoosiers after the demonym for people from the state of Indiana.
-The Hoosiers participate in Division I of the National Collegiate Athletic Association (NCAA) in 24 sports and became a member of the Big Ten Conference on December 1, 1899.
+The Indiana Hoosiers are the intercollegiate sports teams and players of Indiana University Bloomington, nicknamed Hoosiers (after the demonym for people from the state of Indiana).
+The Hoosiers participate in Division I of the National Collegiate Athletic Association (NCAA) in 24 sports and joined the Big Ten Conference on December 1, 1899.
 The school's official colors are cream and crimson.

-The Indiana Hoosiers have won 24 NCAA national championships and one Association for Intercollegiate Athletics for Women (AIAW) national championship, in addition to 145 NCAA individual national championships.
-Titles won by teams include eight by the Hoosiers men's soccer team, a record-setting six straight in men's swimming and diving, five by the Hoosiers men's basketball team, three in men's cross country, one in men's track and field and one in wrestling.
+The Indiana Hoosiers have won 24 NCAA national championships, one Association for Intercollegiate Athletics for Women (AIAW) national championship, one College Football Playoff championship, and 145 NCAA individual national championships.
+The Hoosiers' team titles include eight by the men's soccer team, six in a row in men's swimming and diving, five by the men's basketball team, three in men's cross country, and one each in men's track and field, wrestling, and football.

-The Hoosiers' athletic program is perhaps best known for its basketball program, with its five NCAA Championships tying for fourth in history.
-Indiana's 1976 squad remains the last undefeated NCAA men's basketball champion.
-A 2018 study listed Indiana as the second most valuable collegiate basketball program in the country.
-Additionally, Hoosiers' athletics is well known for its soccer program; by a number of indicators, it is one of the greatest college soccer programs in the history of the sport.
-Since the program began in 1973, Indiana owns more National Championships, more wins, has appeared in more College Cups (18) and has a higher winning percentage in both regular season and post-season play than any other school in Division I soccer.
+The Hoosiers basketball program has won five NCAA Championships, tying for the fourth-most in history.
+The 1976 team is the last undefeated NCAA men's basketball champion.
+A 2018 study listed Indiana as the second most valuable collegiate basketball program in the United States.
+In Division I soccer, the Hoosiers have the most wins, have won the most National Championships, have appeared in the most College Cups (18), and have the highest winning percentage of any other team.

-Indiana has two main rivalries, an in-state feud with the Purdue Boilermakers (see Indiana–Purdue rivalry), and a border rivalry against the Kentucky Wildcats (see Indiana–Kentucky rivalry).
+Indiana has rivalries with the Purdue Boilermakers (Indiana–Purdue rivalry), the Kentucky Wildcats (Indiana–Kentucky rivalry), and the Illinois Fighting Illini (Illinois-Indiana rivalry).

 Traditions

 School colors

 The school's official colors are cream and crimson.
 The official IU Crimson is Pantone 201.
-However, in the 1970s former basketball coach Bob Knight and football coach Lee Corso started using uniforms that were more scarlet or bright red.